apache/flink-web/contributing/code-style-and-quality-pull-requests.md

 ## 1. JIRA issue and Naming

-Make sure that the pull request corresponds to a [JIRA issue]([https://issues.apache.org/jira/projects/FLINK/issues](https://issues.apache.org/jira/projects/FLINK/issues)).
+Make sure that the pull request corresponds to a [JIRA issue]([https://issues.apache.org/jira/projects/FLINK/issues).

 Exceptions are ****hotfixes****, like fixing typos in JavaDocs or documentation files.

-Name the pull request in the form `[FLINK-XXXX] [component] Title of the pull request`, where `FLINK-XXXX` should be replaced by the actual issue number.
+Name the pull request in the form `[FLINK-XXXX][component] Title of the pull request`, where `FLINK-XXXX` should be replaced by the actual issue number.
 The components should be the same as used in the JIRA issue.

-Hotfixes should be named for example `[hotfix] [docs] Fix typo in event time introduction` or `[hotfix] [javadocs] Expand JavaDoc for PuncuatedWatermarkGenerator`.
+Hotfixes should be named for example `[hotfix][docs] Fix typo in event time introduction` or `[hotfix][javadocs] Expand JavaDoc for PuncuatedWatermarkGenerator`.

 ## 2. Description